Hormosira

-Hormosira banksii, also known as Neptune's necklace, Neptune's pearls, sea grapes, or bubbleweed) is a species of seaweed (brown algae, Fucales) native to Australia and New Zealand.
-The genus Hormosira is monotypic.
+Hormosira is a genus of seaweed in the family Hormosiraceae.
+It is monotypic, with a single species, Hormosira banksii, also known as Neptune's necklace, Neptune's pearls, sea grapes, or bubbleweed.
+It is native to Australia and New Zealand.

 Distribution

 Hormosira is native to southeastern Australia (including Tasmania, Lord Howe Island and Norfolk Island) and New Zealand.
 Despite substantial morphological variation across its range, the species represents a single species and the genus Hormosira is monotypic.
 Genetic analyses of mitochondrial COI and microsatellite DNA sequence data have indicated that there is low genetic variation across the range of the species in Australia.

 Description

 Hormosira is a perennial species of seaweed (brown algae, Fucales).
 It is abundant on low-energy rocky reefs within the intertidal zone, where it outcompetes other algal species due to its high tolerance to desiccation.
 Plants vary significantly in morphology.
 The thallus (or frond) of the species is made up of strings of olive-brown, spherical, gas-filled pneumatocysts (or beads), which taper towards a small holdfast.
 While the holdfast attaches strongly to a substrate, it can be easily dislodged by human trampling.
 The spheres are buoyant and rise to the surface of the water during high tide, allowing plants to move with the flow of the current and obtain more sunlight.
 Hormosira also produces a slime layer to reduce desiccation, and plants often grows in high densities, which reduces their surface area exposed to the sun and further reduce dehydration.
 Due to the buoyant thallus, Hormosira plants can drift out to sea over considerable distances, and floating plants can remain fertile for several weeks.